LionWeb-io/lionweb-typescript/packages/core/README.md

 ## Changelog

+### 0.6.0

+* Introduce a type `SymbolTable` to encapsulate lookup of languages' entities and their features.
+  * Provide a naive and a memoising implementation of the `SymbolTable` abstraction, and use the latter in the deserializer to make that (a bit) more performant.

 ### 0.5.0

 This is the first version corresponding to a release of LionWeb (version: 2023.1) as a whole.